ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 transcript_column.plot(kind="hist",bins=50)
 # bins: refers to the number of bars that appear (configures the histogram resolution)
 ```

+> [!Question]
-What are bins?
+> What are bins?
+>

-the sets that you use in order to classify the data so one bin would be chunks of values so lump all from 0 to 5 together then all from 6 to 10
+The sets that you use in order to classify the data.
+So one bin would be chunks of values, so lump all from 0 to 5 together then all from 6 to 10

 ### Sorting